neal-o-r/neal-o-r.github.io/_posts/2018-3-25-optimal-binning.md

 possibilities, but for a reasonably-sized data set a quadratic scaling is a bit of a killer.
 As a result I decided to make use of Hogg's model, and put an algorithm together based on that.

-It's always a good idea to have a well-defined model as a starting point in order to define what we're driving at.
-A good model for a histogram comes from the observation that in the limit of infinite data the histogram converges to the PDF of the data.
-So the best histogram of a set of data is the one that matches the PDF of the $x$ as well as possible given how much data we've seen; or in other words best predicts where future data will land.
-As such we might start with a model like
-this: given a new observation we would expect it to fall into bin $i$ with probability given by the proportion of observation we've already seen go into that bin.
+It's always a good idea to have a well-defined model as a starting point in order to motivate the questions we're asking.
+A good model for a histogram comes from the observation that in the limit of infinite data the histogram converges to the PDF.
+So the best histogram of a set of data is the one that matches the PDF of $x$ as well as possible given how much data we've seen; or in other words best predicts where future data will land.
+As such we might start with a model like this: given a new observation we would expect it to fall into bin $i$ with probability given by the proportion of observation we've already seen go into that bin.
 Mathematically:

 $p(i) = \frac{N_i}{\sum N_i}$